A huge number of leadership books are published every year.

 And, again, some writers might add additional rounds of revisions or rounds of feedback.
 It’s all up to you.
 But this is the bare minimum of what you should do before you reach out to an editor and start the publication process.

 This means that after this step, you can go ahead and pat yourself on the back!
-You’ve written a leadership book, and you’re ready to start with the publishing process.
+You’ve written a leadership book, and you’re ready to start with the publishing and marketing process.
+Perhaps, you can even get your book into airport bookstores like Jay Papasan did with The One Thing.

 Examples of effective leadership books